 At the regional level, and considering the cross-border nature of migration, Thailand's engagement in the Association of Southeast Asian Nations (ASEAN) continues to play a key role in regional migration governance.
 In particular, the ASEAN Forum on Migrant Labour (AFML) provides an important platform to tackle shared challenges.
 In 2019, Thailand hosted the 12th AFML on the theme Future of Work and Migration, generating forward-thinking recommendations to ensure a just transition towards an inclusive, fair, secure and gender-responsive future of work, in which migrant workers are protected from all forms of abuse, exploitation and rights violations.
 The demands of the future of work call for accelerated progress in harmonizing migration and employment governance across the region, particularly as envisioned in the ASEAN Qualifications Reference Framework and Sectoral Mutual Recognition Arrangements.
-Likewise, there is a continuing need to ensure full implementation of the ASEAN Declaration on Portability of Social Security Benefits for Migrant Workers in ASEAN (Chapter 10).
+Likewise, there is a continuing need to ensure full implementation of the ASEAN Declaration and Consensus on the Protection and Promotion of the Rights of All Migrant Workers, and the ASEAN Declaration on Portability of Social Security Benefits for Migrant Workers in ASEAN (Chapter 10).